daviemakz/risen-js/README.md

 `logPath [string]` - If you want to log to a file what you would see in the console.
 If you want more information set `{ verbose: true }`.
 `restartTimeout [number]` - How long to wait before restarting a service instance (in ms).
 `connectionTimeout [number]` - How long to wait while attempting to acquire a connection to the service core before trying again (in ms).
-`microServiceConnectionTimeout [number]` - How the service core should wait while it attempting to connect to a service instance before timing out and returning an error to the source.
+`msConnectionTimeout [number]` - How the service core should wait while it attempting to connect to a service instance before timing out and returning an error to the source.
-`microServiceConnectionAttempts [number]` - How many times the service core should try to acquire a connection to a service instance if the connection is rejected before returning an error to the source.
+`msConnectionRetryLimit [number]` - How many times the service core should try to acquire a connection to a service instance if the connection is rejected before returning an error to the source.
 `apiGatewayPort [number]` - The main port where the service core listens to new connections. _NOTE: To bind below ports 1024 you need to have privileged access._
 `portRangeStart [number]` - What port the service core should begin while trying to find a free port for a service instance.
 `portRangeFinish [number]` - What port the service core should end its search if it cannot find a free port.
 At this point the service core will throw an error.